top of page

-The video production component of the program is made up of The James Tallimar Project and Manterex 11 with Deborah Mackay.
-Since 1983, this dedicated team has recorded hundreds of videos, interviews and many special events relating to aviation and history.
+The video production component of the program is made up of The James Tallimar Project and Manterex 11.
+Since 1983, this dedicated team of volunteers have worked with Jim and Debby, recording hundreds of videos, interviews and many special events relating to aviation and history.

 George has been an important part of the Rebuild Shops in both 8 Wing Trenton and in Ottawa at his home and at Knox Tech.
 At RCAF 8 Wing Trenton, George worked tirelessly on Halifax NA337 from Norway.
 In Ottawa, he began the ReBuild Shop series with Halifax 57 Rescue and continued his work at home and at Knox Tech.
 George used his experience and his knowledge to start the restoration process until he moved on from the project.

 Peter Normann of Denmark has joined our video production network as our European Co-Producer.
 His excellent camera work on board the River Thames is a great reminder of what